-Synthetic gypsum will be sluiced to the discharge location(s) within the disposal cells.
+Synthetic gypsum may be sluiced to the discharge location(s) within the disposal cells.
 The slurry will be directed to varying locations within the disposal cells by interior berms and ditches constructed from previously settled gypsum, or a trough constructed out of durable material such as HDPE or plywood.
 The gypsum, which settles out of the flow, will be excavated and placed in the cell to provide a uniform compacted lift across the cell.
 The gypsum stack will be increased in height using interior gypsum berms constructed with excavated gypsum from the interior ditches.
+After removal of the riser and gravity drainage piping from any landfill cell as described in the permit drawings, gypsum will no longer be sluiced.